ryan-weil/ryan-weil.github.io/_posts/2024-02-25-AGENT-TESLA-1.md

 ![Alt text](/images/at1/image-3.png)

-## Second/Third Stage (*)
+## Second/Third Stage

 Upon arriving at the method in the second stage, it is immediately clear that it is much too obfuscated to read.
 We will need to deobfuscate the assembly.
-Let's try saving/dumping this new Assembly so we have access on the disk to it.
+Let's try saving/dumping this new assembly so we have access on the disk to it.
 Right click the `DeclareTextBoxValue` module in the Modules pane and save it to the disk.

 We will attempt to use popular .NET deobfuscation tool de4dot and hope that this takes care of the obfuscation.